MileHacker Logo

 • ZTLs (Limited Traffic Zones): Pedestrians and cyclists generally welcome within ZTLs, though cars restricted.

-• Generally, all public areas are safe for pedestrians and cyclists.
+• Generally, all public areas are safe for people on foot and on bikes.

 Common Sense Safety

-• Exercise common sense, especially at night or in less-trafficked areas.
+• Exercise common sense, notably at night or in less-trafficked areas.

 • Stay aware of your surroundings.